 For a beginner surfer, like myself, Forster Beach is best.
 This beach is also an aerial photographers dream.
 It’s best captured just after sunrise, in the golden hour, when the sand ripples on the seafloor are lit up underneath the aqua green of the ocean.

 I prefer to swim, go for walks or just relax at the beach, which is why Middle Beach is one of my favourite spots.
-The beach is long, the sand soft, and their are a few shady spots to sit in if you’ve forgotten you’re beach umbrella.
+The beach is long, the sand soft, and there are a few shady spots to sit in if you’ve forgotten your beach umbrella.
 (It may not look like it but I do sit in the shade at the beach.
 My skin tans very easily as my mum is half Greek!)

 This gorgeous place deserves an article of its own.
 It’s one of my favourite places on the east coast of New South Wales.
 The relaxed vibe of this town, just 15 minutes away from Scotts Head, could keep me here for weeks.
 This is another beach that stretches on for what feels like forever.
 The sand is a soft white, and there is this perfect little sheltered area at the south end of the beach where I like to sit.
 Right next to the pandanus tree.

 I can’t wait to return

 As my partner and I cruise back down the Australian east coast, we will definitely be returning here (as well our favourite paradise, Seal Rocks).
 The weather will be warmer, daylight savings would have arrived, and we feel like we have plenty more to explore.
 I can’t wait!

 All of these stunning images of Scotts Head were taken by my fiancé James, at Aeroaus and are all available for purchase.